Valorant Haven Guide - Dominate games pushing the three sites!

 How many Valorant maps are there?

-There are four Valorant maps.
+There are already four Valorant maps.
 Haven, Split, Bind, and Ascent.
-Each one of them has a unique layout and style of play.
-Riot Games has made it clear that they are thinking about releasing new maps.
+Each one of them has something of a unique layout, strategies, and style of play; all are closed.
+Riot Games has rather made it clear that they are thinking about releasing new maps.
 This guide is about the Valorant Haven map.

 How many bullets does the phantom carry Valorant?

-The Phantom carries 30 rounds.
-It's one of the most popular weapons in-game.
-Every time you shoot it, your enemies will run away in fear.
+The Phantom carries exactly 30 rounds.
+It's one of the most popular weapons you could got in-game.
+Every time you shoot it means your enemies will run away in fear due to its power.
 Feels good to use.

 Is Vandal better than Phantom?

 Yes and no. It depends on what you are looking for.
-Phantom offers a small increase in DPS for short-range battles and a silencer to boost, while Vandal advantages are a more consistent long-range damage output, and that might be the difference between a clean 1HKO or death.
-Out of the two, pick the one that best suits your playstyle and current situation.
+Phantom offers a small increase in DPS for short-range battles and a silencer to boost, while Vandal advantages are a more consistent land extra long-range damage output, and that might be the difference between a straight 1HKO or death.
+Out of the two, pick the one that properly suits your playstyle and current situation.
 Having the right weapon for the right time is the key to success.
-Do try to use different Valorant weapons for every game as you'll soon find your favorite one.
+Do try to use several different Valorant weapons for every game level as you'll soon find your favorite one.

 Is there a recoil in Valorant?

 Yeah, there is.
-Most weapons have recoil and will ask you to adjust the aim while shooting.
-Some tips, shoot while pressing shift to walk and shoot to increase your accuracy; also be mindful that every weapon has a different type of recoil.
+Most weapons have recoil and will ask you to quickly adjust the aim while shooting.
+Some necessary tips and tricks, shoot while pressing shift to walk and shoot to increase your accuracy; also be mindful that every weapon has a different type of recoil.
 For some, you’ll adjust to the left, for some downwards.
-Find more information, search up for guides on the net.
-Simply type in "guide Valorant" to find tons of resources.
+Find more information, search up for guides or articles on the net and pay attention.
+Simply type in "guide Valorant" to find tons of resources or videos to give them views.